10 – I Wonder Why

 We open up this part of our top 10 Dion songs list focussing on Dion’s solo career with this most recent remarkable gem entitled “New York Is My Home.”The song was released in 2016 as a duet between Paul Simon and Dion.
 Two native New Yorkers singing about the home they grew up in, that they have loved, and that they have been proud to be a part of.
 The Bronx (Dion) meets Queens (Paul Simon) in this mesmerizing performance.

-We are all proud or at least beholden to our native towns and cities in which we were raised.
-As a native New Yorker myself, I have a certain sensitivity to this song that absolutely generates a bias toward these two incredible singers and artists.
-Incredible song, mesmerizing video, I could listen to this one every day.
+We are all proud, or at least beholden to, our native towns and cities in which we were raised.
+As a native New Yorker myself, I have a specific sensitivity to this song that absolutely generates a bias toward these two incredible singers and artists.
+Awesome music, mesmerizing video, I could listen to this one every day.

 # 6 – Lonely Teenager

-“Lonely Teenager,” was Dion’s first single released as a solo artist.
+“Lonely Teenager” was Dion’s first single released as a solo artist.
 The song was released in 1960.
-In so many ways the song defines a transition between the 50s and into the 1960s.
-Gone is the doo-wop sound replaced by a strumming guitar and rhythm and groove beat.
+In many ways, the song marks a transition between the 1950s and the 1960s.
+Gone is the doo-wop sound, replaced by a strumming guitar and rhythm and groove beat.
 Yet, it still carries Dion’s iconic 1950s vocal sound.
-It’s a fascinating look back at a time when music culture had still not lost its innocence but had no idea of the turbulent decade that lay ahead.
+It’s a fascinating look back at a time when music culture had not yet lost its innocence, but was unaware of the turbulent decade that lay ahead.

 # 5 – Lovers Who Wander